ory/hydra/UPGRADE.md

   - `GetLoginRequest(challenge string) (*swagger.LoginRequest, *swagger.APIResponse, error)`
   - `GetConsentRequest(challenge string) (*swagger.ConsentRequest, *swagger.APIResponse, error)`

+Additionally, the following methods have been removed as they were of very little use and also mixed the Client Credentials flow with the Authorize Code Flow which lead to weird usage.
+It's much easier to configure `clientcredentials.Config` or `oauth2.Config` yourself.

+* `GetOAuth2ClientConfig() (*clientcredentials.Config)`
+* `GetOAuth2Config() (*oauth2.Config)`

 ### Improvements

 #### Unknown request body payloads result in error